From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction

+NEB starts with an initial guess of a sequence of intermediate "replica" states between an initial and a final state.
+NEB then postulates an abstract "spring" between the adjacent replica states, to generate a tendency for sequence of replica states to evolve towards a compact, possibly lower energy path between the initial and final state.

-The NEB method uses a two component force to determine the minimum energy path (MEP).
-First, it uses a spring force that connects adjacent replica states with the slight modification that component of the spring force that is perpendicular to the MEP is projected out.
+The NEB method uses two force components to cause the replica sequence to evolve toward the sought-after minimum energy path (MEP).
+One of these, the longitudinal component of spring force that connects adjacent replica states is given by:

-Where $\mathbf{R_i}$ represents the position in the energy landscape of the ith replica, k is the spring constant, and $\hat{\tau}$ is the unit vector parallel to the MEP at replica i.
+where $\mathbf{R_i}$ represents the position of the $i^{th}$ replica in the energy landscape, \textit{k} is the spring constant, and $\hat{\tau}$ is the "longitudinal" unit vector, parallel with the "spring" at replica $i$.

-The second force used in NEB is the force on the replica due to the potential, with the component parallel to the MEP projected out, so it just acts to nudge the chain of states closer to the MEP.
+The other, lateral force component is perpendicular to the "spring", exerted by the gradient of the energy surface.
+As such, this force component nudges the spring towards the MEP.
+In our SolDeg platform, the energy surface was computed with the Si GAP.

-Where V is the potential energy landscape.
-The advantage to the NEB method over a standard elastic band method is that artifacts involved with the band cutting corners off the MEP are not a problem for the NEB method.
+where \textit{V} is the potential energy landscape.
+The advantage of the NEB method over a standard elastic band method is that artifacts involved with the band cutting corners off the MEP are not a problem for the NEB method.